weikinhuang/jasmine-stray-timers/README.md

 ## Output

-If test code executed a timer and didn't wait for it to resolve before ending the test.
-It will throw an error.
+If test code executed a timer and didn't wait for it to resolve before ending the test, it will throw an error.

 Due to the nature of how async timer execution works, if a timer is set up within an `Promise`, this cannot reliably determine the exact test that triggered the timer.